 What are the SEO Implications?

 Google also reduced the number of listings in Google Maps from 7 to 3.
 As you can see in the screenshot above, the Google Maps business listings are now displayed just below paid ads and are highly prized positions as they can drive an enormous amount of traffic.

 To capture the majority of search results traffic, it’s important to not only get your site ranked on the first page of Google but as close to the top as possible.
 We refer to that area as the “red zone”.

 That’s because of our natural eye movements.
 We read from top to bottom and from left to right.
 This Google Heat Map clearly illustrates that search results closer to the top of the page and above the page fold receive the majority of clicks.

 Increasing your business ranking on Google Maps is somewhat of a complex process but well worth the effort.
-If your business is listed in the top three spots, you can expect to capture the majority of clicks, calls and inbound leads.
+If your business is listed in the top three spots, you can expect to capture the majority of clicks, calls, and inbound leads.

 Formerly known as Google Places, Google My Business enables business owners to claim a listing for their business that may appear in Google search results.
-Virtually any type of business (with the exception of certain more risqué establishments) can claim a Google My Business listing, which will display information that searchers may want to know, such as address, opening hours, and customer ratings.
+Virtually any type of business (with the exception of certain more risqué establishments) can claim a Google My Business listing, which will display information that searchers may want to know, such as an address, opening hours, and customer ratings.

-- Make sure your Google+ business page is set up, verified and listed in the appropriate category.
+- Make sure your Google+ business page is set up, verified, and listed in the appropriate category.
 Visit https://www.google.com/business.
 Embed a Google Map into the Contact page on your website.

 - Get your Google My Business listing verified.
 The process can take up to a couple of weeks; Google usually insists on mailing a postcard with a unique PIN to the physical address listed on your Google My Business profile to confirm verification.